Nana Achampong: Published works

 Achampong is a proponent of contemporary writing and modern journalism.
 He has written on various topics and varying concepts, with some of his best work also encompassing the media and journalism.
-He scripted, produced and directed his first feature film The Ultimate Sacrifice in the late 1990s and among his most famous works are Depressed, 'Embracing The Season', 'God Smiled', Sudan, Nature Sighed.
+He scripted, produced and directed his first feature film The Ultimate Sacrifice in the late 1990s and among his most famous works are Depressed, "Embracing The Season", "God Smiled", Sudan, Nature Sighed.

 Achampong's first book of verse, The Equilibrists, was published by Othello Books in 1995.
 His second volume of verse, Floating, was published ten years later.
 He published the novel I Dream a Song that was soon followed by Sun of God, a five-act play.
 Among his most notable books is the Adinkra (ī'kŏn')-cepts: [concept ikons of the Asante Akan of West Africa], which traces the history of the Akans of Ghana and explains some symbologies of their culture.

 His book I, Immigrant, a controversial novel, was published soon afterwards.
 He encapsulates most of his poetical works in the ... and soft [salt], a collection of some of the best of his poetry works.

 Career history

 Achampong has worked in various capacities and in various institutions, mostly media-related across the world.
 In earlier forays into the media industry, he worked at Smash-TV, where he was appointed Director to create and produce three seasons of a seminal weekly entertainment magazine programme for Ghana national and West African regional television.

-In 1999, he worked as the Executive Producer and Director for Songhai Films UK Limited, London, United Kingdom, during which time he directed his first feature film, The Ultimate Sacrifice.
+In 1999, he worked as the Executive Producer and Director for Somnghai Fils UK Limited, London, United Kingdom, during which time he directed his first feature film, The Ultimate Sacrifice.

 He was also a Pioneer Editor of the Weekend Sun, a weekly 48-page tabloid, where he oversaw the tabloid's website and media-related content.
-In 2007, he worked at The Gene C. Bradford Hour as the producer/director, where he scripted and co-hosted a Radio programme on Radio One’s WOLB 1010 AM in Woodlawn, Maryland.
+In 2007, he worked at The Gene C. Bradford Hour as the producer/director, where he scripted and co-hosted a programme on Radio One's WOLB 1010 AM in Woodlawn, Maryland.

 Achampong has worked in a capacity as Editor for ElderSpeak a weekly TV programme on Fox's Good-TV.
 The Afro American Newspaper in Maryland, appointed him as their Special Correspondent in 2005 after his Masters.